Although there are many university-wide and college specific policies that apply to your teaching, these four are

 - Order course materials such as textbooks and consider potential homework systems.

-- Set up and publish your course within Canvas, which is our learning management system (LMS) Canvas training is available here.
+- Set up and publish your course within Canvas, which is the USask learning management system (LMS).

 If you are teaching a course with a lab, you will want to coordinate content and activities with the lab coordinator.
-You may also want to review the online lab safety material including traning resources.
+You may also want to review the online lab safety material including training resources.

 Starting a class